vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/04_rbac/README.md

 cd ~/kubernetes-dashboard-hull && cp -R 03_configmaps_and_secrets/ 04_rbac && cd 04_rbac/kubernetes-dashboard-hull
 ```

 From the `values.full.yaml`, the starting point for this tutorial part, only keep the `hull.config.specific` section for building upon in this chapter, the `hull.objects` section should be cleared for now since you will only add objects relevant to this tutorial section to it.
-At the end of this tutorial part the newly created objects and newly added `hull.config.specific` properties are added to the `values.full.yaml` with what was already have created.
+At the end of this tutorial part the newly created objects and newly added `hull.config.specific` properties are added to the `values.full.yaml` with what was already created.
 This in turn will then serve as the next tutorial parts starting point.

 To delete the HULL objects from `values.full.yaml` and copy the rest of our `values.yaml` to the `values.yaml` type the following: